DungNguyen396/DungNguyen-Portfolio/project1-churn/README.md

    Customers were segmented based on behavioral patterns, enabling clearer differentiation between churn-prone and loyal customer groups.

 6. **Behavioral threshold monitoring framework**
-   A set of behavioral thresholds was defined to support ongoing monitoring and early warning signals for churn risk.
+   A set of behavioral thresholds was defined to support ongoing monitoring and early warning signals for churn risk.<br><br>

 ### III.
 Analysis Documents